-Midnight Tango is Vincent and Flavia’s first proper foray into theatrical performance.
-When they left the ballroom behind during the most recent break between seasons on the hit BBC show, Milton Keynes Theatre was one of the venues that welcomed their stunning production.
+Vincent and Flavia have been dancing on the BBC’s flagship show for six years but Midnight Tango is their first proper foray into theatrical performance.
+When they left the ballroom behind during the most recent break between seasons on Strictly, Milton Keynes Theatre was one of the venues they chose to visit.

-The breathtaking show — complete with first class tango routines, drama, comedy and pure unadulterated passion — is produced by acclaimed choreographer and So You Think You Can Dance judge Arlene Phillips and features ten of the finest Tango dancers in the world.
-An internationally renowned tango band joins the dancers for a sensational production that fuses dazzling choreography with intoxicating Tango rhythms.
+The breathtaking show — complete with first class tango routines, drama, comedy and pure unadulterated passion — is produced by acclaimed choreographer and So You Think You Can Dance judge Arlene Phillips and features ten of the finest tango dancers in the world.
+An internationally renowned tango band accompanies them, providing intoxicating tango rhythms.

 As I settled into my seat in the airy auditorium, a sense of eager anticipation filled the air.
 What were we to expect from the dynamic duo?
 Intricate footwork and sizzling chemistry seemed a dead cert but would the evening be akin to the routines we see on our television screens?